barryclark/jekyll-now/_posts/2019-10-26-dividing-human-pie-ai.md

 ![The Google form that I asked the participants to complete]({{ "/images/2019-10-26-form.png"}})

 I wrote a little [Python app](https://github.com/mcmont/mldemos/tree/master/human-pie-divider) into which I fed the responses in a CSV file.
-The app is only 100 lines and uses the [_scikit-learn_](https://scikit-learn.org/) library's [_k_-means clustering algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-means) to assign the responses into two groups.
+The app is only 100 lines of code and uses the [_scikit-learn_](https://scikit-learn.org/) library's [_k_-means clustering algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-means) to assign the responses into two groups.

 _k_-means is a relatively simple unsupervised learning algorithm that can be used to group similar data points together.